We sat with him so he could tell us more about Undoing Suicidism: A trans, queer, crip approach to rethinking (assisted) suicide.

-“Worse, I argue that suicide prevention services do more harm than good.
-Simply put, suicide prevention often increases deaths by suicide rather than prevents them.
-This is especially true for marginalized suicidal people such as Indigenous, racialized, homeless, poor, queer, trans, disabled, neurodiverse and Mad individuals, for whom suicide intervention often increases the racist, colonialist, classist, sexist, heterosexist (or homophobic), cisgenderist (or transphobic), ableist and sanist violence they experience.
+“Worse, I Simply put, suicide prevention often increases deaths by suicide rather than prevents them.
+This is especially true for marginalized suicidal people such as Indigenous, racialized, homeless, poor, queer, trans, disabled, neurodiverse and , for whom suicide intervention often increases the racist, colonialist, classist, sexist, heterosexist (or homophobic), cisgenderist (or transphobic), ableist and sanist violence they experience.
 My thesis is that suicidal people are oppressed by suicidism and the oppression they experience remains under-theorized.”

 Q: Support for suicidal persons is not working.
 Please explain why that is.

 AB: “Suicide statistics remain relatively stable and have not improved significantly over the past decades.
 Despite decades of multiple strategies and billions of dollars invested in outreach initiatives, studies show that those most determined to die carry out their suicidal plans without reaching out for help.
 In sum, our prevention strategies do not work.”